Main Menu

 • Students who need to drop a class that has already been taken for credit.

 • Students who wish to drop a class.
-(For grades 9-11, students must have a minimum of 6 classes each semester.
-Grade 12 students must have a minimum of 5 classes each semester.)
+(For grades 9-11, minimum of 6 classes; for grade 12, minimum of 5 classes.)

 Changes will not be made for: